 File last modified:

-In Chinese this standardized, official dialect is called:
+In Chinese this standardized, official dialect has four effectively interchangeable names:

 All four Chinese terms are sometimes borrowed into English.